Danielggz/SecurityApp_TaskManager/README.md

 - express-session
 - helmet

 When all those libraries are installed, both the insecure and secure applications should run with no problems.
 The port used is 3000, so that will have to be free.

+The users and passwords for accessing the application are as follows: admin@fakemail.com : Abc123. user@fakemail.com: Abc123.
+guest@fakemail.com: Abc123.